 Governments need to pave the way for the energy transition at every level which means putting in place policies that allow and incentivise action for individuals, communities and large institutions to make the switch to clean power and/or offsetting solutions.

-Communities may be incentivised to consume, or indeed generate, renewable power through a variety of policy options:
+Communities are already experimenting with energy transition initiatives.
+From a national perspective, they may be incentivised to alter their consumption patterns or generate, renewable power through a variety of policy options:

-Utility companies can use (Aggregate) Net Metering or Feed-in tariffs to stimulate residential renewable energy generation by compensating homeowners or other producers for energy fed back into the grid.
+Utility companies can develop metering and tariffs to stimulate residential renewable energy generation by compensating businesses, homeowners or other producers for electricity fed back into the grid, and for shifting their demand in response to system needs at a given time..

 Green/Infrastructure Banks blend public and private capital to fund the upfront cost of clean energy improvements, including insulation.
 The intent is to reduce the risk for the investor and to scale the market for projects.